AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 Finally, with another implementation approach we can reduce the processor cycles "wasted" when the polled device is not yet ready.
-Specifically, in the polling loop, when the device has not yet completed the requested function we can temporarily relinquish the processor so that other tasks within the application can execute.
+Specifically, in the polling loop, when the device has not yet completed the requested function, we can temporarily relinquish the processor so that other tasks within the application can execute.
 That isn't perfect because we're still checking the device status even though we cannot exit the loop.
 And it requires other tasks to exist in your design, although that's probably a good idea for other reasons (e.g., logical threads having